 Please note that the USB method applies to USB thumb drives only, external hard disks are not supported.

 If you have no CD-writer or USB boot support, but you do have a floppy disk drive, you can create a bootable floppy disk for memory testing.

 Because the selected media will be formatted in the preparing process, make sure your CD-RW, USB flash disk or floppy does not contain anything important.

 If you have your Windows locking up (hanging) or doing random reboots for no apparent reason, then the problem often lies in defective memory.
 If you have overclocked your computer's processor or set the memory timing manually, try reverting back to defaults - this might help more than you can imagine.

-Do not ignore faulty memory modules, for this can easily lead to data loss - hard disk contents messed up or even deleted.
+Do not ignore faulty memory modules, for this can easily lead to data loss - hard disk or SSD contents messed up or even deleted.

 Open Memtest86+ home page.

 To get the bootable CD image, click Download - Pre-Compiled Bootable ISO (.zip).
 Be sure to click on the link with "(.zip)" at the end, the other one cannot be opened by Windows Compressed Folders program.

 To get the bootable USB thumb drive image, click Download - Auto-installer for USB key (Win 9x/2k/xp/7).